patriciogonzalezvivo/openVis16/02-what_is_a_shader.md

 Note:
 So... this is obviusly inviable.
-Closely 16 year ago we find a salution to this particular problem.
+Closely 16 year ago graphic engeneers find a salution to this particular problem.
 Using parallel procesors.
 Small procesors...

 --